campos-Allan/florestas-aleatorias-transporte/README.md

 # RANDOM FORESTS APPLICATION IN PUBLIC TRANSPORTATION DATABASE

-### version 2 - mainly updated graphic generation and data mining process (twice as fast now with glob), some formatting fixes on the other files
+### version 3 - reverted to older data mining process, some formatting fixes on the other files

 ## Quick Summary
 This project consists in the application of a myriad of random forests regressor models, varying in the hyperparameters of 'max_depth' and 'n_estimators', with the objective to analyze its capacity to predict the number of passengers per bus line per day in a certain time of the year, with a certain set of weather conditions.